AssassinUKG/Writeups/tryhackme/mustacchio/writeup.md

 ## XML

-After loggin in we get presented with this page
+After logging in, we get presented with this page

 ![image](https://user-images.githubusercontent.com/5285547/121746302-94633b80-cafd-11eb-8967-24ee1bc995f4.png)

-Pressing the submit button causes a pop up box to appear
+Pressing the submit button causes a pop-up box to appear

 ![image](https://user-images.githubusercontent.com/5285547/121746351-ad6bec80-cafd-11eb-9b68-e51cd7b0a08b.png)

-Like it said to, inject some xml!
+Like it said to, inject some XML!
 I got a payload from the internet here: https://github.com/payloadbox/xxe-injection-payload-list
-After injection, some text appereard at the bottom of the page, indicating some structure needed for the xml.
+After injection, some text appeared at the bottom of the page, indicating some structure needed for the XML.

 ![image](https://user-images.githubusercontent.com/5285547/121746652-1d7a7280-cafe-11eb-88c7-e39980cafe3f.png)